bioinformatics-polito/PhyliCS/README.md

 ## Troubleshooting

 ### HDBSCAN + gcc
-If PhyliCS installation fails and you receive such an error message:
+If PhyliCS from PyPI installation fails and you receive such an error message:
 ```
 error: command 'gcc' failed with exit status 1
 ERROR: Failed building wheel for hdbscan